tacticrealtime/creative-validator/ERROR_LIST.md

 ### error happen at the page: ... / pageerror occurred: ...

 Any javascript erros occured during test run in headless Google Chrome browser will be printed here.
 Please use browser console for debugging.
+Make sure your manifest.json is valid.

 ### Detected request to disallowed domain: example.com